OpenVerifiable/open-verifiable-id-sdk/architecture/0007-agent-architecture-and-extensibility.md

 ## Context

-The ov-id-sdk must support a wide range of DID methods, credential types, and cryptographic primitives.
+The open-verifiable-id-sdk must support a wide range of DID methods, credential types, and cryptographic primitives.
 A modular, extensible agent architecture is required to enable rapid innovation, community contributions, and integration with evolving standards.
 This architecture should allow new plugins to be added with minimal friction and maximum security.

 ## Requirements